RayhanaAkterDev/crisis-vault/@diit_6th_semester/CSE-530221 » Computer Network/Mid question list.md

 ### Frame Relay

-- [ ] Explain the frame relay frame format. #ch2
+- [ ] Explain the frame relay frame/header format. #ch2
 - [ ] Discuss the frame relay network. #ch2
 - [ ] Explain and compare frame relay and X.25 network architecture. #ch2
 - [ ] The address field of a frame relay frame is 101100000001011.
 What is the DLCI (in decimal)? #ch2
+- Explain the layer of frame relay
+- Write down some characteristics of Frame Relay.
+- Explain the basic operation of frame relay.
+- Draw the frame relay frame and also state the purpose of FECN, BECN fields.
+- Write down the functions of Gateway, Routers, Repeaters, Bridges, Hubs and Switches.

 ### ATM

-- [ ] Explain the ATM layers with their functions. #ch3
 - [ ] What is packet switching?
 Explaining two approaches of packet switching. #ch3
+- [ ] Explain the ATM layers with their functions. #ch3
+- [ ] Explain why padding is unnecessary in AAL 1, but necessary in other AALS?
+- [ ] Explain ATM protocol architecture?
+- [ ] What is the purpose of ATM Adaptation layer?
+Describe the AAL2, AAL3 and AAL5 layers.
+- [ ] If an application uses AAL ¼ and there are 47,787 bytes of data coming into the CS, how many padding bytes are necessary?
+How many data units get passed from the SAR to the ATM layer?
+How many cells are produced?

+---

+(c)

+The address field of a Frame Relay frame is 1011000000010111.
+What is the DLCI (in decimal)?

+)
+Describe following term: VPI UNI AAL PVC